Every once in a while, someone will send you an attachment you can't open on your computer, usually because you don't have the right software

 - LucidChart claims to be 'only online diagramming application that offers Microsoft Visio import and export.'
 You can try it free.

 Failing that, ask the person who sent you the file to use their copy of Visio to save it in a different format.
-Visio can export to PDF files, which are ideal if you just need to review a diagram.
+Visio can export to PDF files, which are ideal if all you need to do it review the diagram.